Real Time Multiplayer

 Glitch will automatically re-run the server every time you finish typing.
 Once you’ve copied this, you should get an error.
 Click on the Logs

-button on the left side of the screen to open up the server console.
+button at the bottom of the window to open up the server console.
 Here you can see any server output, as well as the errors.
 You should see Error: Cannot find module 'socket.io'

 .